jbx-protocol/juice-docs/docs/dao/foundation.md

 *What the DAO works toward*

-JuiceboxDAO helps people confidently fund, operate, and scale programmable treasuries on Ethereum.
+JuiceboxDAO helps people fund, operate, and scale their thing.

 #### Values